kguzek/leetcode-project-generator/README.md

 "Title slug" refers to the dashed title of the LeetCode problem which can be found in the URL of the problem.
 E.g. for <https://leetcode.com/problems/two-sum/description/>, the title slug is `two-sum`.

-The default language is C. Other languages are currently unsupported.
+The default language is C. For an updated list of supported languages, refer to [the roadmap](https://github.com/kguzek/leetcode-project-generator#roadmap) or [the related issue](https://github.com/kguzek/leetcode-project-generator/issues/1).
 If using Bash, you must surround the URL with quotes, since the `&` symbol would be interpreted as an asynchronous command.

 The project directory defaults to `~/Documents/Coding/{language_name}/`.
 You may use use the template `{language_name}` when specifying the directory, and this will automatically be translated into the name of the language specified using `--lang`.
 E.g.: `cpp -> C++`.